KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/QBias.png

-`pyrexMD` distinguishes mainly between two types of QValues.
-QNative (fraction of native contacts) and QBias (fraction of realized bias contacts).
-Both types can be used for structure analyses, however when simulating unknown target structures QNative becomes unaccessible due to the missing reference structure.
+`pyrexMD` distinguishes mainly between two types of Q values, i.e., QNative (fraction of native contacts) and QBias (fraction of realized bias contacts).
+Both types can be used for structure analyses; however, when simulating unknown target structures QNative becomes inaccessible due to the missing reference structure.

 .. code:: ipython3